 Billable Hours and Utilization Rate

 Utilization rate measures the percentage of available working hours spent on billable client work.
-A partner with low utilization might be spending too much time on administrative tasks, business development that isn’t converting, or matters that don’t generate revenue.
+A dashboard can track utilization as part of ongoing partner productivity monitoring, showing when a partner with low utilization may be spending too much time on administrative tasks, business development that isn’t converting, or matters that don’t generate revenue.

 This metric helps identify capacity issues.
 A partner at 95% utilization probably can’t take on more work without something slipping.
 A partner at 60% utilization might have bandwidth that’s going unused.